 Calling all runners, cyclists, swimmers and skippers!
-You can still take on the challenge by completing 335km, lengths or skips!
+You can still take on our Challenge 335 – Get Active by choosing your preferred activity and completing 335km, lengths or skips.

-Whatever way you decide to complete your challenge you will be helping us to support local people on to road to recovery from Covid-19.
+Whatever way you decide to complete your challenge you’ll be helping us to support local people on the road to recovery from COVID-19.

 Meet Damien Hillen

-When Covid-19 arrived, Damien knew he would have to potentially self-isolate until a vaccine was found.
-Facing months of shielding at home, Damien needed something to occupy his time and that’s when he created the Saval Everest Challenge.
+When COVID-19 arrived, Damien knew he would have to potentially self-isolate until a vaccine was found.
+Facing months of shielding at home, he needed something to occupy his time and that’s when he created the Saval Everest Challenge.

-Damien worked out that it takes 116,096 steps to the summit and descend Everest and he decided to complete those steps using the 5 steps in his back garden.
+Damien worked out that it takes 116,096 steps to reach the summit and then descend Everest, so he decided to complete the distance using the five steps in his back garden.

-Damien completed 2,500 steps per day and achieved his target of 116,096 over 31 days.
-The community of Saval were so inspired by Damien that 350 people joined the challenge and as a collective, they walked over 40,000km which is enough to circumnavigate the globe!
+Damien managed 2,500 steps per day and achieved his target of 116,096 over 31 days.
+The Saval community was so inspired by Damien that 350 people then joined the challenge and, as a collective, walked more than 40,000km – enough to circumnavigate the globe!

-Damien raised over £12,000 and said the challenge was the best thing he has ever done!
+Damien ultimately raised over £12,000 and said the challenge was the best thing he has ever done.

-When taking part in the challenge it's helpful if you can get a partner to take part with you.
-This will help with motivation and it's good to have company, especially in poorer weather
+- Everything’s better with company so, if you can, get a partner to take part with you.
+This will help with motivation, especially in bad weather!

-- Break the challenge down into smaller manageable chunks and goals
+- Break the challenge down into small, manageable chunks and goals.

-- If you are doing the challenge on your own, listening to podcasts or music will help to keep you going as you workout
+- If you’re doing the challenge on your own, listening to podcasts or music will help to keep you going as you work out.